asyncapi/.github/README.md

 The purpose of this repository is to keep all the community health files that we would normally have to duplicate in each repository.
 These are global community files that apply to repositories that do not have their own files.

-Below is a list of workflows with their corresponding topics and descriptions:
+Below is a list of workflows with their corresponding topics and descriptions.
+By including each topic in your repository in AsyncAPI organisation, you will subscribe to get a workflow or a group of workflows that perform a specific task.

 | Topic to include | Workflows you will get | Description |
 | --- | --- | --- |